tsuimath/calculator/README.md

 # Calculator
-Calculator with basic functionalities for study purposes of JS
+Calculator with basic functionalities for JS study purposes

+---

 In order to run the project:
 ```sh